oisinmulvihill/handy-setups/README.rst

 In August 2012 I decided use virtual machines entirely for my development environments.
 Previously I would set up a project's dependancies directly on my Mac laptop.
-This can prove quite painful as most of the dependancies compile best on Linux.
-This choice proved itself in other ways, when I changed laptop.
-I was able to get back to being productive in a very short period of time on a new machine.
+This could prove quite painful as most of the dependancies compile best on Linux.
+This choice proved itself in other ways on changing laptop.
+I was able to get back to being productive in a very short time.
 I've since extended this approach to all machines I work on.

 This project sets up (provisions) a blank Ubuntu machines with "technology stacks" I'm developing with or interested in.
 I'm slowly going to move in set